Ysulail/aws-cloud-quest-projects/Project06_ConnectingVPCs/README.md

 # Project06 Connecting VPCs

 ## 📌 Project Overview
-In this project, I worked on connecting different departments in the organization by enabling communication between their VPCs.
-This helped the teams access shared data more easily and improved productivity.
+This project solves the issue of communication between isolated department VPCs (Marketing, Development, Finance) by implementing **VPC Peering**.
+The goal was to allow Marketing and Developer EC2 instances to access Financial reports hosted in a separate VPC.

 ## 🚀 Key Features & Services
-- **Amazon VPC Peering** to connect isolated networks between departments.
+- **Amazon VPC** – For creating isolated networks for each department.
+- **VPC Peering** – To enable secure traffic flow between Marketing/Development and Finance VPCs.
-- **Route Tables** to enable routing between peered VPCs.
+- **Route Tables** – To update routing rules for cross-VPC communication.
-- **EC2 Instances** to host workloads across departments.
-- **EC2 Instance Connect** to verify connectivity between VPCs.
+- **Private IP Addressing** – Communication done securely without going over the public internet.

 ## 🖥️ Application in Action
 ![VPC Peering](p6-1.png)